not-na/peng3d/docs/guide/quickstart.rst

 The :py:class:`Button` class takes a lot of arguments, so let's go over them.

 In the first line, we pass the name of the button.
 Here, the same caveats apply as with submenu and menu names.
-We also pass the submenu this widget belongs to, as well as a reference to the window and :py:class:`Peng` singleton.
+We also pass the submenu this widget belongs to, from which the window and :py:class:`Peng` singleton references are gathered.

 In the next two lines, we pass the position and size of the widget.